 Within The Lullaby Trust, parents who have lost a child over one are available as trained Befrienders to offer personal support, via telephone, email or social media, to all families who have experienced the unexplained death of a child.

-If you have been affected by the sudden and unexpected death of a child over the age of one, there is a UK charity called SUDC UK.
-Co-founded by three SUDC bereaved mothers in 2017, it focuses on the “why” so we can better understand the causes and help prevent the sudden unexplained death of children in the future.
+Another place parents can go for support is SUDC UK.
+Co-founded by three SUDC bereaved mothers in 2017, it focuses on the ‘why’ to allow better understanding of the causes and help prevent the sudden unexplained death of children in the future.
 SUDC UK is dedicated to increasing awareness in the UK, funding crucial research and offers a supportive SUDC community.
-To contact SUDC UK please email email@example.com
+To contact SUDC UK email firstname.lastname@example.org